How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

 In summary, the only criterion that is necessary to determine whether particles will be pulled around the core's atmosphere is

 In pratice, this process sets the lower limit on particle sizes that can be accreted, as $R_{\mathrm{stab}}$ decreases with decreasing particle size.
 This process is illustrated schematically in Figure \ref{fig:flow_iso_illus}.
+We also note here that this cutoff in accretion is distinct from the decrease in accretion rate that occurs for smaller particle sizes, which has been discussed in other works on pebble accretion, e.g. \citet{lj12}, \citet{vo_2016}, \citetalias{rmp_2018}, and can been seen in Figure \ref{fig:heatmaps}.
+As an example, a 10 $M_\oplus$ core growing by accreting pebbles around a solar mass star has a growth timescale of roughly

+where $\Sigma_\mathrm{p}$ is the local pebble surface density and $r$ is the planet's semi-major axis (e.g. \citealt{lj12}).
+This would require the maximal pebble size to be below $St \lesssim 10^{-4}$ for the growth timescale to exceed 3 Myr.
+Flow isolation, on the other hand, cuts off growth for much larger Stokes numbers; for example, in the righthand panel of Figure \ref{fig:heatmaps}, growth is shut off for all particles with $St \lesssim 10^{-1}$.

-Because of the decreasing value of $R_{\mathrm{stab}}$ with decreasing particle radius, this processes effectively sets a lower limit on the particle size that can be captured by pebble accretion.
+Because of the decreasing value of $R_{\mathrm{stab}}$ with decreasing particle radius, this process effectively sets a lower limit on the particle size that can be captured by pebble accretion.
 However, if this lower limit on particle size exceeds the maximal size of particle present in the disk, then growth of the planet will halt completely.
-A maximal pebble size is expected from a number of physical processes, such as a fragmentation barrier (e.g. \citealt{bke_2012}), or from radial drift in the outer disk (e.g. \citealt{pms_2017}).
+A maximal pebble size is expected from a number of physical processes, such as a fragmentation barrier (e.g. \citealt{bke_2012}), or from radial drift in the outer disk (e.g. \citealt{bdh_2008}, \citealt{bke_2012}).
 For a given maximum particle size, we then have an upper limit on the mass a planet can grow to via pebble accretion, which is set by

-In practice, we may require the impact parameter for accretion to become a factor of a few smaller than $R_B$ before accretion is completely inhibited, i.e. while Equation \eqref{eq:m_flow_words} does give the scaling of the flow isolation mass, there is still some undetermined coefficient $f>1$ on the lefthand side of the equation.
+In practice, we may require the impact parameter for accretion to become a factor of a few smaller than $R_\mathrm{B}$ before accretion is completely inhibited, i.e. while Equation \eqref{eq:m_flow_words} does give the scaling of the flow isolation mass, there is still some undetermined coefficient $f>1$ on the lefthand side of the equation.
+This constant depends on the details of the atmospheric dynamics in the vicinity of the planet, and can be determined by comparison with numerical simulations.
+We leave this comparison for future work.
 In what follows, we determine the flow isolation by determining the mass such that

 and pick $f=1.75$ for presenting our results.

 Thus Equation \eqref{eq:m_flow_fudge} defines a ``flow isolation mass," which is a function of the properties of the protoplanetary disk and the maximum particle size present (which may itself be a simple function of the disk parameters).
 The presence of this mass scale can halt pebble accretion at masses below the critical mass for runaway accretion of a gas envelope, allowing a super-Earth or terrestrial mass planet to remain.